 Multiple Myeloma an incurable disease, but I have spent the last 25 years in remission using a blend of conventional oncology and evidence-based nutrition, supplementation, and lifestyle therapies from peer-reviewed studies that your oncologist probably hasn't told you about.

 Click the orange button to the right to learn more about what you can start doing today.

-When I was first diagnosed with cancer in early 1994 all I could think about was how best to treat my cancer.
-As the months passed the pile of letters from my insurance company slowly piled up.
+When I was first diagnosed with multiple myeloma in early 1994 all I could think about was how best to treat my cancer.
+As the months passed the pile of envelopes from my health insurance company slowly piled up.
 I knew the envelopes contained “E.O.B.’s” that clinically explained what therapies were being paid for by my insurance and what therapies were not being paid for (covered) by my insurance.
 But ignorance is bliss as they say- financial toxicity of cancer care was killing me but I ignored it.

-I am both a cancer survivor and cancer coach.
+I am both a multiple myeloma survivor and MM cancer coach.
 Research and experience have taught me:

 The need for developing a plan to pay for your cancer is the same as developing a therapy plan for your cancer in general.

 Learn about both conventional therapies as well as evidence-based, non-conventional therapies.
 Combining the best of both may afford the highest quality of life with the most cost effective therapies.